adbancroft/TunerStudioIniParser/readme.md

 # A Python parser for TunerStudio INI files
  Example:

+    import sys
-    from TsIniParser import TsIniParser
+    from TsIniParser import TsIniParser, DataClassTransformer

     parser = TsIniParser()
     parser.define('LAMBDA', True)
     parser.define('ALPHA_N', True)
     with open(sys.argv[1], 'r') as  file:
       tree = parser.parse(file)
-    	# tree will contain the parsed INI file
+      # tree will contain the parsed INI file as a Lark Tree
-    	# with any #if preprocessing directives applied
+      # object with any #if preprocessing directives applied
+      #
+      # The Lark tree conatins a lot of detail that most consumers
+      # won't need.
+It's main appeal is that the tree elements can
+      # be tied back to the file lines & columns
+      #
+      # Apply a predefined transform to convert the tree into
+      # an idiomatic Python object tree
+      dataclass = DataClassTransformer().transform(tree)

+      injBatRates = dataclass['Constants'][6]['injBatRates']
+      print(injBatRates.dim1d)

 Note that this parser is less tolerant of format issues than TunerStudio: